Skip to Content

 brain's temporal lobes.
 It is the most common type of surgery for

-epilepsy in adults, when antiepileptic medicines fail to control
+temporal lobe epilepsy when medicines fail to control

-complex partial seizures that begin in the temporal lobe.
+complex partial seizures that start in the temporal lobe.

 For a person who has seizures that do not get better with